jonkchan/SQL-Practice/README.md

 #### Important Rules:

-- GROUP BY claues can contain as many columns as you want.
-This enables you to nest groups, providing you wiht more granular control over how data is grouped.
+- GROUP BY clauses can contain as many columns as you want.
+This enables you to nest groups, providing you with more granular control over how data is grouped.
 - If you have nested groups in your GROUP BY clauses, data is summarized at the last specified group.
 In other words, all the columns specified are evaluated together when grouping is established,
 - The GROUP BY clause must come after any WHERE clauses and before any ORDER BY clause.